ADSK-Lutz/Factory4Sales/README.md

 # Factory4Sales
-Inventor UI Configuration - Factory for Sales
+Inventor User Interface Configuration Sample - Factory for Sales This Inventor/Factory Design Utility addin simplifies the user interface targeting easy Factory Layouting.
+General Inventor commands are hidden.

-Requirements
-Inventor 2022/23 EN or Inventor 2022/23 EN with any language pack Factory Design Utilities EN and/or appropriate language pack Inventor 2022/23 mit FDU both DE without language pack
+The sources are not provided with this repository; an installable sample addin with documentation is available in the release section: https://github.com/ADSK-Lutz/Factory4Sales/releases/latest